-For the sake of illustration, we consider here a simple one-dimensional motion of a heavy particle with mass min the nonrelativistic limit.
-Most of the calculations presented here have been obtained firstly in [47], where a gaussian correlator has been considered.
-Here we consider an exponential correlator instead, therefore we skip many details that have been given in [47], and limit ourselves to write explicit results that stand for the exponential correlator.
+For the sake of illustration, we consider here a simple one-dimensional motion of a heavy particle with mass m in the nonrelativistic limit.
+Most of the calculations presented here have been obtained in [49], where a gaussian correlator has been considered; most of the results on super diffusion can also be found in the literature [50].
+Here, we consider an exponential correlator instead; therefore, we skip many details that have been given in [49] and limit ourselves to write explicit results that stand for the exponential correlator.